-Invitations to attend the Baccalaureate for students eligible to receive Latin honors, Bloomfield College Honors Program, military verteran or honor society cords will be mailed on May 2.
-Resident students will receive their letter in their campus mailbox.
+Invitations to attend the Baccalaureate for students eligible to receive Latin honors, Bloomfield College Honors Program, military verteran or honor society cords will be sent via regular mail and email (to your College email account) on May 2.

 Mr. Sal Goncalves

 A Bloomfield School District employee for 35 years, Superintendent of Schools Salvatore Goncalves has committed his professional life to the field of education, creating life-changing opportunities for the Township’s youth as a teacher, principal and administrator.

 Beginning his career as an elementary school teacher in 1976, Goncalves has held positions as Bloomfield’s elementary school principal from 1991-2008, and middle school principal from 2008-2013.
 In October 2013, he was named acting superintendent of schools, completing his move up the educational ladder within the district.